 - Most quilting fabric has a usable width of about 40 inches, often a bit more.
 Divide 40 inches by 3-7/8 inches, the size of your squares.
 The answer, 10.32, is the number of 3-7/8 inch cuts you can make across the width of the fabric.
 Slide that back to a whole number, 10 cuts.

 - Now divide 30 (the required number of squares) by 10 (the cuts you'll make per strip), making strips required to cut the squares, assuming no waste.

-- A yard of fabric is 36 inches long, so divide the length of fabric required, 11 5/8 inches, by 36 inches.
-The answer is .32 yard (refer to the decimal conversions on page 1 if necessary).
-Bump up the yardage to compensate for errors or shrinkage during pre-wash–in this case, 1/2 yard.
+- A yard of fabric is 36 inches long, so divide the length of fabric required, 11-5/8 inches, by 36 inches.
+The answer is 0.32 yard (refer to the decimal conversion above if necessary).
+Bump up the yardage to compensate for errors or shrinkage during pre-wash—in this case, 1/2 yard.

 03 of 03